dycus-j/dns-threat-hunter/README.md

 Resilient Parsing: Automatically normalizes column headers to account for vendor changes in log export formatting.

+🗺️ Future Roadmap (v2.0)

+LLM / AI Integration: Implement a batch-processing REST API call to Google's Gemini LLM.
+Instead of querying the AI for every log entry, the script will bundle high-entropy/unknown domains into a single JSON payload for AI-driven heuristic analysis to catch zero-day proxy patterns.

+Automated Threat Feeds: Integrate dynamic pulls from open-source threat intelligence feeds (e.g., AbuseIPDB) to replace the static dictionary.

 🛠️ Usage

 Export your DNS/Web Filter logs as a .csv.